ParasMahajan10/Buzzer_test/Readme.md

 This file describes the overall embedded system design.
+This includes documentation for hardware and software used to build.